wide selection, versatile use

 First, define your specific area of application in the "Selector Guide" section.
 Then you can specify the desired alloy and the appropriate flux properties.
 Afterwards, the product overview will show you which solder wire is best suited for your area of application.

 Our solder wires are available in standard 100 g, 250 g, 500 g, 1,000 g, 2,500 g and 4,000 g reels as well as in special sizes – we are happy to help you find the right product.

-The selection of the appropriate alloy plays an important role in the reliability of the solder joint.
-Stannol produces many different high-purity electronic solders – both leaded and lead-free.
-These are available either as standard alloys or as solders with special properties, such as reduced dross formation and optimised leaching properties.
+The selection of the appropriate alloy plays an important role regarding the reliability of the solder joint.
+Stannol produces many different high-purity electronic solders – both lead-containing and lead-free.
+These are available either as standard alloys or as solders with special properties, for example regarding the protection of soldering tips.
 All alloys in our product range are also available as greenconnect versions on request.